 If you're searching for things to do with your family while in Raleigh, NC, the Marbles Kids Museum is a fantastic option that is sure to please all!

 Located at 201 East Hargett street, the Marbles Kids Museum is a Downtown Raleigh icon!
 There are times when they open it up to adults and serve adult beverages as well...
 It's fun to be a kid again :).

-On September 29, 2007 the Marbles Kids Museum opened their doors, and the imaginations of a lot of kids around Raleigh.
+On September 29, 2007, the Marbles Kids Museum opened its doors and the imaginations of a lot of kids around Raleigh.
 Kids are encouraged to use their marbles, learn new things through imagination, discovery, exploration, and play.

 North Carolina Art Museum

-In 1947 the state committed one million dollars to funding the museum, and this type of funding received national attention.
+In 1947 the state committed one million dollars to fund the museum, and this type of funding received national attention.
 The museum has an interesting history, that includes the 'Miracle on Morgan street!'

 William B. Umstead Park

 One of the top free things to do in Raleigh is to explore everything the city and area have to offer.
 This includes the William B. Umstead Park which is nestled between Raleigh, Cary, and Durham.
 The 5,599 acres of forest offer hiking, bridle, and bike trails, boat rentals, camping, picnic areas, and educational programs.
 If you're searching for a dog park in Raleigh, NC, William B Umstead does not have any fences, yet is large enough for your dog to roam free through the trails (check out the rules to learn more about animals inside the park).

 The entrance to the park can be found at 8801 Glenwood Avenue Raleigh, NC.